tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 Finally, the need for a trusted leader or a trusted setup phase implied is removed by porting the key ideas to an asynchronous setting [[3]]

-The network is set to N of N instances of the algorithm communicating via randomly synchronous connections.
+The network is set to *N of N* instances of the algorithm communicating via randomly synchronous connections.

 Due to random synchrony, all users can reach an agreement on what is going on, there is no guarantee for nodes on the timing that they should be receiving messages and a possibility of up to *t* Byzantine (arbitrary) failures are allowed, were *3t*<N. The instances where no failures have occurred are deemed correct or honest, while the failed instances are termed faulty or malicious.
 Since a Byzantine failure model allows for malicious behavior, any set of instances containing more than 2/3N of them are referred to as the supermajority.

-PARSEC claims it is possible to reach 100% certainty consensus with no reliance on timing, with up to 1/3 of the network being dishonest even if the network is attacked.

 When a node receives a gossip request, it creates a new event and sends a response back (in HashGraph, the response was optional).
-Each gossip event contains [[FOC18]]:
+Each gossip event contains [[35]]:

 1. The data being transmitted
 2. The self-parent (the hash of another gossip event created by the same node)